-In the 2021 IRP, we committed to meeting customer interest in carbon reduction programs through program development and implementation.
-We also said we would evaluate and develop strategies and pursue cost-effective opportunities for renewable natural gas (RNG) acquisition to support voluntary customer RNG programs and future carbon reduction.
+In the 2021 IRP, we committed to meeting customer interest in greenhouse gas (GHG) reduction programs through program development and implementation.
+We also said we would evaluate and develop strategies and pursue cost-effective opportunities for renewable natural gas (RNG) acquisition to support voluntary customer RNG programs and future GHG reduction.

-Progress: Puget Sound Energy launched a voluntary product that allows residential and commercial customers to purchase \$5 blocks of renewable natural gas for their home or business and receive credit on their bill for the conventional natural gas they replaced with RNG.
-We launched the program in December 2021.
-As of the end of October 2022, 4,899 residential and 51 commercial customers participated in the program, and it is on target to have 12,624 participants by month 30 (May 2024).
+Progress: Puget Sound Energy launched a voluntary product in December 2021 that allows residential and commercial customers to purchase \$5 blocks of renewable natural gas for their home or business and receive credit on their bill for the conventional natural gas they replaced with RNG.
+As of the end of October 2022, 4,899 residential and 51 commercial customers participated in the program, and it is on target to have 12,624 participants by May of 2024.